Heilmern/DBU-Sheet/README.md

 ## Rules provenance

-All rules data is transcribed from the official DBU website, with the original community Google Sheet used as a cross-reference.
-Where the two disagree, the live site wins.
-Effect and trait wording is copied verbatim; every mechanically-resolvable effect is wired into the calculator so the on-screen numbers stay consistent with the rules, and genuinely situational or GM-adjudicated effects are surfaced as labelled reference text.
+All rules data is transcribed from the official DBU website as of 10/07/2026.
+Effect and trait wording is copied verbatim; every mechanically-resolvable effect is wired into the calculator so the on-screen numbers stay consistent with the rules, and situational or GM-adjudicated effects are surfaced as labelled reference text.

 The `character_calculator_test.dart` suite pins the confirmed formulas and catalogue counts, and doubles as executable documentation of the rules engine.